hn374/Developer-Notes/React/React.md

 ## State

 States hold values throughout the component and can be passed to child components through props.
 Other than that, states are local to the components that own it.
 States are immutable.
 To change state, you have to return a new array using this.setState.
-State changes can be asynchronous.
+State changes are asynchronous.

 ```javascript
 class ParentComponent extends React.Component {